-- 16. Any decision to reduce or increase resources or alternatively increase income must be made within the context of the council's stated priorities, as set out in its Corporate Plan 2022-26 and Budget. - 17.
-This council remains one of only a few that retains a 100% LCTRS i.e. one that requires no minimum payment of council tax but provides financial support at much the same level for claimants as existed within the old Council Tax Benefit scheme prior to 1 April 2013.
+15. Any decision to reduce or increase resources or alternatively increase income must be made within the context of the council's stated priorities, as set out in its Corporate Plan 2022-26 and Budget.

+16. This council remains one of only a few that retains a 100% LCTRS i.e. one that requires no minimum payment of council tax but provides financial support at much the same level for claimants as existed within the old Council Tax Benefit scheme prior to 1 April 2013.

-- 18. Most councils have reduced the cost of their schemes by providing a lower level of support.
-Whilst the Government initially provided some funding for the new LCTRS, that funding reduced each year in line with the reduction in the Council's Revenue Support Grant (RSG), and since 2019 no government funding is provided towards the cost of the LCTRS. - 19.
-By continuing to award a reduction of up to 100%, this Council continues to support the residents of Norwich from going further into poverty and building up Council Tax debts.
-It is felt important that those on low incomes are not penalised by reducing the support currently available. - 20.
-The social and economic benefits are many.
+17. Most councils have reduced the cost of their schemes by providing a lower level of support.
+Whilst the Government initially provided funding for the new LCTRS, the funding reduced each year in line with the reduction in the Council's Revenue Support Grant (RSG), and since 2019 no government funding is provided towards the cost of the LCTRS.

+18. By continuing to award a reduction of up to 100%, this Council continues to support the residents of Norwich from going further into poverty and building up Council Tax debts.
+It is felt important that those on low incomes are not penalised by reducing the support currently available.
+As at 6th February 2023 12,979 residents received LCTR, 10,070 (77.6%) received 100% and 2,909 (22.4%) received partial LCTS.

+19. The social and economic benefits are many.
 By providing this level of support residents have more income to pay their bills and housing costs.
-The council is protecting its most vulnerable residents during the cost-of-living crisis and as the city recovers from the pandemic. - 21.
-The current estimated cost of the working age LCTRS for 2022/23 is £10.163m of which the cost to Norwich City Council is £1.378m.
-This cost will fluctuate depending on the number of claimants and the amount of any reduction awarded. - 22.
-The cost of the scheme for 2023/24 has been modelled.
+The council is protecting its most vulnerable residents during the cost-of-living crisis and as the city recovers from the pandemic.

+20.The current estimated cost of the working age LCTRS for 2022/23 is £10.163m of which the cost to Norwich City Council is £1.378m.
+This cost will fluctuate depending on the number of claimants and the amount of any reduction awarded.

+21. The cost of the scheme for 2023/24 has been modelled.
 The estimated cost for the working age scheme for this council is £1.453m based on an assumed overall increase in Council Tax of 4.61%.
 (The referendum levels for 2023/24 are 3% for County with a 2% extra allowed for Adult Social Care, 3% for Norwich & £15.00 maximum for Police.
-Going a fraction below to ensure the referendum levels aren't breached would be: 2.99% for County plus 1.99% ASC, 2.99% for Norwich & £14.99 for Police the composite percentage comes out at just under 4.61%). - 23.
-This means an estimated increase in the cost to the council of the revised scheme to be c£75,000 - 24.
-To date we have not seen a large increase in LCTRS claims due to the cost-ofliving crisis, but these could increase over the winter period into spring as the impact deepens and seasonal work ceases. - 25.
-In previous years Central Government has issued a grant to compensate local authorities for the cost of administering LCTRS.
-This is now absorbed within the Revenue Support Grant. - 26.
-The proposed changes to the scheme may increase the scheme's cost slightly.
+Going a fraction below to ensure the referendum levels aren't breached would be: 2.99% for County plus 1.99% ASC, 2.99% for Norwich & £14.99 for Police - the composite percentage comes out at just under 4.61%).

+This means an estimated increase in the cost to the council of the revised scheme to be c£75,000

+22.To date we have not seen a large increase in LCTRS claims due to the cost-ofliving crisis, but these could increase over the winter period into spring as the impact deepens and seasonal work ceases.

+23. In previous years Central Government has issued a grant to compensate local authorities for the cost of administering LCTRS.
+This is now absorbed within the Revenue Support Grant.

+24. The proposed changes to the scheme may increase the scheme's cost slightly.
 Increasing the applicable amounts mirrors the DWP uprating by CPI of 10.1%.
 The change to using UC figures for Self-employed claimants may also increase spend slightly.